0heartland0/JSONBeautifier/README.md

 ![3](https://user-images.githubusercontent.com/89680763/149083289-c6df0d54-677c-4dac-9c48-3893babf599d.png)

 The compiled jar package has been generated.
-If you are concerned, you can download the code and compile it yourself.
+If you are worried about problems in use, you can download the code and compile it yourself.
 Refer to the version I use (IntelliJ IDEA 2021.3.1, JDK 1.8.0_202, Gradle 6.9.2) to compile, or solve the compilation environment problem by yourself (mainly the Gradle version).